 This post is brought to you by Project Audio.

 Before we had cassette tapes, CD players, MP3 players, and iPods to listen to our favorite music, good old turntables had been used by many generations to enjoy classic hits of the past.
-Even with the advancement of technology in the music industry, the past few years has seen turntables slowly making a comeback as supported by rocketing sales never before seen in the past twenty years.
+Even with the advancement of technology in the music industry, the past few years has seen turntables slowly making a comeback as there are more quality and affordable turntables under $100 and it’s also supported by rocketing sales never before seen in the past twenty years.
 The resurgence of turntables in the Digital Age may be attributed to the better quality of sound compared to digital copies as well as their popularity as a collectible for music enthusiasts.

 If you have been you using turntables for quite a while, you might be familiar with the basic parts including the plinth (or base), platter (the spinning platform), tonearm, cartridge, and stylus (also referred to as the needle).
 Read more about some useful turntable information and learn more about the things that you should consider for your next purchase.

 There are also a number of different accessories which you can use to upgrade your turntable to the next level.
 Whether you just inherited an antique turntable from your family or bought your own as a newfound hobby, this guide is for you.
 Learn more about the 3 best accessories for your turntable in 2017.

 The major distinction between these two types of mats is that they are used for different purposes.
 Slipmats are made from felt or other smooth materials to allow the records to slide over the rotating platter for scratching or cueing.
 Slipmats are considered an essential tool for professional and aspiring DJs alike.